Building character, for life, with Drama

 The world, inside and outside, is our classroom

-The SMARTT School, as the name implies (Self Motivated Real Time Training) is based on the foundations of interest based learning.
-A child will naturally, at the early stages of learning, explore the world around them based on strong, self-motivated, interest to know.
-They, naturally will use all senses available to them of sight, sound, touch, smell, taste, as well as intuitive and intangible innate extended perceptions.
-They don’t have to be told to be interested, they just are the most amazing free, creative and inquisitive creatures around.
+The SMARTT School, as the name implies (Self Motivated Real Time Training) is based on the foundations of interest-based learning.
+A child will naturally, at the early stages of learning, explore the world around them based on a strong, self-motivated, interest to know.
+They naturally will use all senses available to them of sight, sound, touch, smell, and taste, as well as intuitive and intangible innate extended perceptions.
+They don’t have to be told to be interested, they just are the most amazing free, creative, and inquisitive creatures around.

 The current Education system leaves a lot to be desired, including, but not limited to: